anders-biostat/linked-charts/docs/rlc/api.md

 ## Description

-`dat` allows to link variables from the current environment to chart's properties.
+`dat` allows linking variables from the current environment to chart's properties.
- On every [`updateCharts`](#updatecharts) call all the data provided via the `dat` function will be automatically reevaluated and the chart will be changed accordingly.
-One can also put properties outside of the `dat` function to prevent their reevaluation.
+ On every [`updateCharts`](#updatecharts) call, all the data provided via the `dat` function will be automatically re-evaluated, and the chart will be changed accordingly.
+One can also put properties outside of the `dat` function to prevent their re-evaluation.
+It can also be used to ensure re-evaluation of the `with` argument of any plotting function.

 ## Usage